-CMT is responsible for the efficient and effective delivery of the Council's services and approved policies.
-The main role of CMT is to advise and report on the following:-
+The SLT is responsible for the efficient and effective delivery of the Council's services and approved policies.
+The SLT will advise and report on the following:-

 - 1. The impact of Government guidelines and legislation - 2.
-The Corporate corporate impact of new policy proposals - 3.
+The corporate impact of new policy proposals - 3.
 The effectiveness of existing partnerships from both productive and financial perspectives - 4.
 The estimated benefits and resource implications of proposed partnerships - 5.
 The capacity to deliver corporate objectives - 6.
 The effectiveness of performance against project plans & statutory indicators - 7.
 Employment trends and challenges - 8.
-Cultural and personal development of staff - 9.
-Best practice within the Local Government sector - Any actions arising from the monthly Health & Safety Report and strategic Health & Safety issues that any Executive Director or Head of Service wishes to raise.
+Cultural and personal development of officers - 9.
+Best practice within the Local Govern Rage 60 fr - 10.
+Any actions arising from the monthly Health & Safety Report and strategic Health &

+Safety issues that any Senior Officer wishes to raise.

-In order to achieve the above objectives each member of CMT will:
+In order to achieve the above objectives each member of SLT will: